 (Spring Only) 3 Credits.
-Intended for students who want to learn how to secure Windows Server 2016, as well as those individuals seeking Microsoft certification.
-Maps to the Microsoft 744 exam, and needed to attain an MCSE: Cloud platform and infrastructure certification.
+Intended for students who want to learn how to configure and manage security for resources in Azure as well as those individuals seeking Microsoft certification.
+Maps to the Microsoft AZ-500 exam and needed to attain the Azure Security Engineer Associate Certification.
 (PR: IT 217) (CO: IT 219 and IT 223)

 IT 223 - Networking Administration VII.
 (Spring Only) 3 Credits.
 Intended for students who want to learn how to design and deploy Microsoft Exchange Server 2016, as well as those individuals seeking Microsoft certification.
 Maps to the Microsoft 345 exam, and needed to attain an MSCE: Productivity certification.
 (PR: IT 217) (CO: IT 219 and IT 222)

 IT 224 - Fundamentals of Network Security.
+3

-3 Credits.
+Credits.
 Spring only.
 This course provides the knowledge and skills necessary to identify network security threats and vulnerabilities, and to respond and recover from security incidents.
 Maps to the Comptia Security+ exam.
 (PR: IT 101 or IT 102 or IT 270)